Q&A: Your Christmas Dilemmas Solved

 If you love to cook or you run out of gas a lot, he’s thinking about you.
 He just needs a little tweaking.

 If he’s just a practical kind of guy who buys practical things, maybe you can reach a compromise.
-For example – if you collect dolls, maybe he’ll get you a glass case for your favorite one.
+For example – if you enjoy yoga, maybe he’ll get you a new yoga mat.
 If you love to read, maybe a sterling silver bookmark engraved with a message from him.
 Or even better — if he’s practical and handy, ask him to make you something, and how much it would mean to you if he did.

 Each year I tell my husband what I want for Christmas, I